Living wills and end-of-life wishes

 In the absence of such a document then your designated personne de confiance would be consulted (if you chose one) and then other close family or friends.

-This document may concern such matters as limiting or stopping treatment if you are in a vegetative state; whether or not you would want to be transferred to intensive care to try to keep you alive at all costs; whether to use artificial respiration or to undertake surgeries, or instead to have palliative care which may reduce suffering even if it has the effect of causing you do die sooner than otherwise.
+This document may concern such matters as limiting or stopping life sustaining treatments if you are in a vegetative state; whether or not you would want to be transferred to intensive care to try to keep you alive at all costs; whether to use artificial respiration or to undertake surgeries, or instead to have palliative care which may reduce suffering even if it has the effect of causing you do die sooner than otherwise.

 Anyone can make a living will, called directives anticipées, although authorisation is needed for a person who is sous tutelle, either from a judge or the conseil de famille – a group of relatives designated to make decisions for the person.

-It can be changed at any time.
+It can be changed or revoked at any time.

 In the case of you being gravely ill the doctors must check to see if any living will can be found.